mmtk/mmtk-openjdk/README.md

 ### Before you continue

-The minimal supported Rust version for MMTk-OpenJDK binding is 1.61.0.
+The minimal supported Rust version for MMTk-OpenJDK binding is defined by the `package.rust-version` attribute in [`Cargo.toml`](mmtk/Cargo.toml).
 Make sure your Rust version is higher than this.
-We test MMTk-OpenJDK binding with Rust 1.66.1 (as specified in [`rust-toolchain`](mmtk/rust-toolchain)).
+We test MMTk-OpenJDK binding with the Rust version specified in [`rust-toolchain`](mmtk/rust-toolchain).
 You may also need to use ssh-agent to authenticate with github (see [here](https://github.com/rust-lang/cargo/issues/3487) for more info):

 ```console